diegodhdev/appsumer-test/README.md

 There are some possible features which can be implemented to develop a more robust logger as:
 - Delay execution of logs collecting them in an array in the Logger class
 - Autoconfigure one logger by default in a service provider and used this implementation as a default in the app
-- Extra refactoring can be apply in some parts of the code
+- Extra refactoring can be applied in some parts of the code

 Feel free to contact me if you have any doubt [mailto:diegodominguez.h@gmail.com]